joomengine/jcb-documentation/047-Tutorial-on-forking-JCB-snippets-so-you-can-share-your-snippets-with-the-rest-of-the-Community.md

 git commit -m "Added Accordion snippet for Uikit v3."
 ```

-> **Tip:** Commit frequently and descriptively—each major change should have its own message.
+> **Tip:** Commit frequently and descriptively-each major change should have its own message.

 ---